 BZ’s Skills and Background

-60 years of being a Jack-of-all-trades.
-Mechanicing on almost everything (except modern computer cars).
-Converting Diesel engines to run on recycled vegetable oil, a fishing boat, tractors, logging equipment, aircraft, commercial refrigeration to name a few.
-Metal fabrication, acetylene and arc welding, rural construction, concrete, using heavy equipment for land development, alternative energy, farming and gardening.
+60 years experience being a Jack-of-all-trades.
+Mechanical work on almost everything (except modern computer cars).
+Converting Diesel engines to run on recycled vegetable oil, maintaining a fishing boat, tractors, logging equipment, aircraft, commercial refrigeration, metal fabrication, acetylene and arc welding, rural construction, concrete, using heavy equipment for land development, alternative energy, farming, gardening, seed saving and teaching permaculture.

 Some of what an apprentice would learn working with BZ